Last Updated : | Wide Angle Software

 The contacts stored on your iPhone contain loads of valuable information from phone numbers to emails and physical addresses.
 It's highly recommended to keep a backup of these contacts in case anything should happen to your iPhone.
 TouchCopy can help you back up your contacts (as well as anything else you want to copy from your iPhone) to your computer.
 This trusted software allows you to copy contacts as vCard or CSV.
 You can even copy your iPhone contacts directly to Outlook or to the Contacts folder on your PC or Mac.

 Copying your contacts as CSV (Comma-Separated Values) will mean that you can efficiently store and manage your contacts in a spreadsheet.
-This means you can use popular software like Microsoft Excel or Apple's "Numbers" app to keep track of numerous contacts all in one place!
+This means you can use popular software like Microsoft Excel, Google Sheets or Apple's "Numbers" app to keep track of numerous contacts all in one place!

-First up, launch TouchCopy and connect your iPhone with your USB cable.
+First up, launch TouchCopy and connect your iPhone to your computer with a USB cable.
 Once TouchCopy has detected your device, open the "Contacts" section tab on the left-hand side of TouchCopy.
 You can then scroll down the list of all the contacts stored on your iPhone.
 Click a contact's name to see their details.

 TouchCopy will show any information stored for a given contact on your iPhone.
 This includes, but is not limited to: Name, Image, Phone Numbers (home, work, mobile etc.), email addresses and home addresses.